CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 Lastly, create a *.pgouser* file in your home directory with a credential known by the Operator (see your administrator for Operator credentials to use):

     username:password
+or
+    pgouser1:password
+or
+    pgouser2:password
+or
+    pgouser3:password
+or
+    readonlyuser:password

+Each example above has different priviledges in the Operator.
 You can create this file as follows:

-    echo "username:password" > $HOME/.pgouser
+    echo "pgouser3:password" > $HOME/.pgouser

 Note, you can also store the pgouser file in alternate locations, see the Security documentation for details.

+{{% notice tip %}} if you are running the Operator on Google Cloud, you would open up another terminal and run *kubectl port-forward ...* to forward the Operator pod port 8443 to your localhost where you can access the Operator API from your local workstation.

 At this point, you can test connectivity between your laptop or workstation and the Postgres Operator deployed on a Kubernetes cluster as follows: